New Jersey's largest dairy farm nearly destroyed in tornado

 Just 12 hours earlier, the couple was eating dinner when cellphone weather alerts warned that a tornado was imminent.
 The clouds were intense and swift, then there was a sound like a freight train, Marianne recalled.

-They ran to the basement just in time for the EF3 tornado, one of seven that ripped through parts of New Jersey and Pennsylvania during last week's storm, to pass over.
+They ran to the basement just in time for the EF3 tornado, one of at least eight that ripped through parts of New Jersey and Pennsylvania during last week's storm, to pass over.
 Barely three minutes went by, and it was gone.

 When the owners of Wellacrest Farms in Mullica Hill, a suburb of Philadelphia, came out of their basement along with other family on their homestead, they saw that two of their massive grain silos had toppled over.
 Some barns were completely reduced to concrete, roofs ripped off others, equipment was demolished, uprooted trees crashed into the old farmhouse.